dmaier-couchbase/cb-scheduled-xdcr/README.md

 * Use the XDCR REST interface for pausing/resuming XDCR.
 The documentation can be found here: http://docs.couchbase.com/admin/admin/REST/rest-xdcr-pause-resume.html
 * Monitor the XDCR queues in order to determine if the relevant data was already transfered.
 The documention can be found here: http://docs.couchbase.com/admin/admin/REST/rest-xdcr-statistics.html .
 * Use the heuristic of a marker document.
 The marker document is created as soon as the jobs kicks in.
 The job checks frequently if the marker already arrived on the target side.
+* !!!
+Find a way to make it more time oriented in order to garantee that the target is everytime a time period behind the source !!!

 ## Challenges